-UpBeat is a smartphone app designed for young heart kids (15 to 19 years) who are starting to manage their lives and health care more independently.
+UpBeat is a smartphone app designed for young people with CHD who are starting to manage their lives and health care more independently.

 What can I do on UpBeat?